argonautproject/questionnaire/source/pages/_includes/argo-questionnaire-intro.md

 **Each Questionnaire must have:**

-1. An absolute URI that is used to identify this assessment form when it is referenced by a response (required by SDC )
+1. An absolute URI that is used to identify this assessment form when it is referenced by a response **
 1. A human friendly title
-1. The form's status (base specification requirement)
+1. The form's status *
+1. for each questionnaire item:
-1. An identifier to link to the response in a QuestionnaireResponse resource  (base specification requirement)
+    1. An identifier for each item to link to the response in a QuestionnaireResponse resource  *
-1. A questions type including if a display only  question grouping elements (base specification requirement)
+    1. A questions type for each item (including if a display only or a question grouping element) *

+\* Mandatory in the base FHIR QuestionnaireResponse resource

+\** Mandatory in the SDC implementation guide

 **The system [Must Support] if available:**